Leo2403-LB/EECS6893_Final_Report/README.md

 This project implements a predictive navigation system, including a baseline navigation backend and experimental machine-learning–based speed prediction models.

 ---
+## Introduction Video

+- You can get more detailed information in our introduction video on YouTube: https://www.youtube.com/watch?v=sFdgiV0d3A0
+---
 ## How to Run the Basic Navigation

 - `1.
 Backend`